Hasan-Abbani/ETL-ML-Pipeline-Prod/README.md

 - Keep `.env` and any credentials out of the repository.
 The included `.gitignore` already excludes `.env`, `venv`, and generated CSV/TXT files.

-## License

-Add a `LICENSE` file (e.g., MIT or Apache-2.0) if you plan to publish this project publicly.

-## Contributing

-- If you want others to contribute, add a `CONTRIBUTING.md` with guidelines and tests.

 ## Contact

-For questions about this repo, open an issue or contact the maintainer.
+For questions or feedback, please open an issue in this repository.